autocontracts/permissioned-blocks/whitepaper.md

 ## Validation of State Changes

-Since state information is not stored on the smart contract, validation is required to verify that a state change recorded on the statechain is valid.
-In order to achieve this, an oracle called an Endorser is endorses any proposed state changes.
-The following  algorithm for proposing and endorsing state changes occurs.
-Consider the following simple smart contract function written in solidity:
+Since state information is not stored in the smart contract, validation is required in order to verify that any changes recorded on the statechain are valid.
+In order to achieve this, an oracle called an Endorser is used to endorse state changes.
+The following simplified algorithm describes the proposing and endorsing behaviour used.
+Consider the following solidity function:
 ```
 function calculateCommission(uint balance, uint tax, uint commission) returns (uint balance, uint tax) {
       balance = balance + balance * commission / 100;
       tax = tax + balance * 20 / 100
   }
 ```
-Using a functional programming pattern, this function has parametes where <i>balance</i> and <i>tax</i> are state information, and <i>commission</i> is an input.
-The state information is <b>not</b> stored on the blockchain, so <i>balance</i> and <i>tax</i> are not member variables of the contract, so are return by the function to be stored on the statechain.
+Using a functional programming pattern, this function has parameters where, <i>balance</i> and <i>tax</i> are state information, and <i>commission</i> is input information.
+The state information is <b>not</b> stored on the blockchain, so <i>balance</i> and <i>tax</i> are <b>not</b> member variables of the contract.
+This is why they are return by the function instead.

-1. Bob retrieves the latest balance and tax variables from the state change.
+1. Bob retrieves the latest <i>balance</i> and <i>tax</i> variables from the state change.
-2. He makes a <i>Call</i> request to the function calculateCommission.
-This request returns the new balance and tax state.
+2. He makes a <i>Call</i> to the function calculateCommission with the variables <i>balance</i>, <i>tax</i> and <i>commission</i>.
+This request returns the new balance and tax state information.
 Note: This is not a <i>Transaction</i> sent to the blockchain network.
 This is simply a call to the function on his own private node.
-3. Bob updates the statechain, generating a new IPFS address, which is a hash of the new history of state changes.
+3. Bob updates the statechain by adding the new <i>balance</i> and <i>tax</i> state information and recording the <i>commission</i> variable he used as an input.
+This generates a new IPFS address, that is a hash of the new history of state changes.
-4. Bob saves the new IPFS addess for the statechain head in a member variable of the smart contract called <i>proposed_state</i>.
+4. Bob saves the new IPFS addess of the statechain in a member variable of the smart contract called <i>proposed_state</i>.
 He does this by sending a <i>Transaction</i> to the blockchain.
-5. The Endorser then calls the same calculateCommission function as Bob using the state information he used to verify that the IPFS address stored in the <i>proposed_state</i> member variable is correct.
-If so, the Endorser then copies the <i>proposed_state</i> value to another member variable called <i>state</i> which holds the verified IPFS statechain head address.
+5. The Endorser then calls the same calculateCommission function as Bob using the previous state information <i>balance</i> and <i>tax</i> and the <i>commission</i> input parameter he used to verify that the IPFS address stored in the <i>proposed_state</i> member variable is correct.
+If so, the Endorser then copies the <i>proposed_state</i> value to another smart contract member variable called <i>state</i> which holds the verified IPFS statechain head address.